All about Anatolian Shepherd – Breed Characteristics and Features

 • They have dense but soft double coats that come in several different colors such as white cream, sesame, and piebald.

-• Additionally, they have layers of thick hair around their necks which makes them look bulkier than they actually are.
+• Additionally, they have layers of thick hair around their necks which makes them look bulkier than they are.

 • Their shoulders are broad and robust whereas their legs are long and agile making them fast runners.